 - Improved productivity.

-It’s hard to put a monetary value on these benefits, but organisations that get automation right are surely going to experience these benefits.
+It’s hard to put a monetary value on these benefits, but organisations that get automation right will surely experience these benefits.
 How to track any correlation between automation and improved customer experience?
 Perform surveys and ask questions.
-It will give you a good idea of where your automation efforts are going.
+It will give you a good idea of your automation efforts.

 Real-world examples from Jobtimizer’s use case scenario: